LAST UPDATED: October 23, 2019

 - Welding gloves can be made from elk skin, cowhide, deerskin, pigskin, and goatskin—each with different properties.
 The choice of leather will depend on the type of welding you are performing.

 - Thin materials like goatskin can be used for TIG applications as the process involves less spatter.
 In the case of MIG welding processes, thicker gloves with a heat-resistant lining are a better choice.

-- A good fit of the gloves is very important for a comfortable experience while welding.
+- It's essential that the glove fit properly if you want a comfortable experience while welding.
 Make sure that your fingers have enough space to move freely inside the gloves and your hand movement does not feel restricted.

 Q: Do welding gloves need to be shockproof?

 A: Gloves that are resistant to electric shocks provide an additional layer of safety apart from protection from heat.
-Many gloves are built from materials that are tested to provide an effective electrical resistance for arc welding processes.
+Many gloves are built from materials that are tested to provide an effective electrical resistance for arc welding.

 Q: How long do welding gloves last?